-Note: In the current release (v3.1.x), LLDP information is not displayed by the web interface and can be only visualized from SNMP or using the CLI.
+Note: In the current release (v5.0), LLDP information is not displayed by the web interface and can be only visualized from SNMP or using the CLI.

 For each active network interface, LLDP will send its own information to the corresponding peer and recollect the information from the same peer if compatible with LLDP.